betaglot/plantabeta/docs/guide/What/PutPlantValue.md

 ### Reduces Effort

-- Put(Plant) informs Planters on the
+- PlantaBeta informs Planters on the
 - Increased <psike>CognitiveEase</psike> leads to feelings of effortlessness.
 - Fluid moto through the Eko.
 - Reduces the distance travelled by Planters by using efficient Routing.